 However, the compositional verification method based on observation equivalence has one problem.
 In observation equivalence, any divergence is ignored.
-The divergence [Milner 81, Walker 90] means an infinite cycle (loop) of internal and unobservable transitions (i.e., τ -actions) which cannot be observed and then looks like deadlock for an observer (we call it an external deadlock).
+The divergence [Milner 81, Walker 90] means an infinite cycle (loop) of internal and unobservable transitions (i.e., $\tau$ -actions) which cannot be observed and then looks like deadlock for an observer (we call it an external deadlock).
 This occurs due to the fact that a certain fairness is assumed for internal and unobservable transitions (i.e., if there is at least one observable and executable action, there will not be an external deadlock by divergence).
-In the case of compositional verification, to make the transition observable or not will be decided by whether it is necessary for a given verification query or not.
+In the case of compositional verification query or not.
 Therefore, if a difference in fairness exists depending upon the given verification query, a problem arises.

-For instance, in the transition system T_a shown in Fig. 27, the answer will be NO for a query: "Does the system eventually reach the end state for all paths" because there exists a path with an infinite loop of b which never reaches the end state.
+For instance, in the transition system $T_a$ shown in Fig. 27, the answer will be NO for a query: "Does the system eventually reach the end state for all paths" because there exists a path with an infinite loop of b which never reaches the end state.
 On the other hand, the answer will be YES if b is unobservable.
-The reason is that T_a is recognized to be equivalent to T_b of Fig. 27 according to observation equivalence if b is unobservable (i.e., τ -action).
+The reason is that $T_a$ is recognized to be equivalent to $T_b$ of Fig. 27 according to observation equivalence if b is unobservable (i.e., $\tau$ -action).
 However, it is a problem from the standpoint of compositional verification.

-9 The formal definition and survey of compositional verification are described in detail in Section 6.1.
+$^{9}$ The formal definition and survey of compositional verification are described in detail in Section 6.1.